16 Types of Tree Frogs Found in the USA! (ID Guide)

 - Irregular color patterns, including black, brown, red, green, and gray.

 - Dark triangle between their eyes and a bright-colored “Y” stripe running from their snout down their back.

 This tiny tree frog is a great jumper, reaching heights of more than 60 times its body length!

 Southern Cricket Frog Range Map

-Make sure not to look in trees for this tree frog.
-Even though they are in the Hylidae family, they are arboreal.
+DON’T look in trees for this tree frog.
+Even though they are in the Hylidae family, they are not arboreal.
 In the United States, the Southern Cricket Frog is primarily found in coastal plain bogs, bottomland swamps, ponds, and wet ditches.

 This species is extremely similar in both appearance and behavior to the Northern Cricket Frog.
 The only way to tell them apart is to look at their thigh patterns.